wrightmat/dnd-eberron/adventures/C03. Riddles of the Third Age/Future Adventure Concepts.md

 * **The Plane of Syrania**
 	* Something to do with Verity's father?
 	* Probably use the planar gate above Arcanix to get there, that way we can bring back elderly Windsor and Astra as well!
+	* The Silver Dragons are associated with Syrania, so what if Valmoc sends them on a mission of some sort?

 * **The Mournland**
 	* Bring in Haze-of-Death ([[Kazdurakashtan]]), who was in Cyre on the Day of Mourning and was morphed into a monstrous version of himself.